gatechain/gatechain-docs/en/gatechain-wallet.md

 - GateChain provides local wallets and  need not to register an account before logging in.
 But setting up a login password is required when running the wallet for the first time.
 The password will also be used as “unlock password” for many other operations at the wallet.
 It is of vital Importance!
 If it is lost, your asset will be at risk.
 Please setup a complicated password and save it safely.<br/>![](./images/open.png)</br>

 - Revocable transaction is invented by GateChain.
 To avoid abuse of this safety feature, GateChain uses prefix identifiers to give distinct mark.
 When receiving a transaction, you can check with  two rules to determine if it is  irrevocable and safe to use.
-> 1. Normal Account starts with" gt".
+> 1. Standard Account starts with" gt".
 Transactions from address starting with “gt” is irrevocable.
-> 2. Transaction ID from Normal Account starts with" IRREVOCABLEPAY-" .Transaction with this prefix is irrevocable.
+> 2. Transaction ID from Standard Account starts with" IRREVOCABLEPAY-" .Transaction with this prefix is irrevocable.
 >
-### 4.2 Create Normal Account
+### 4.2 Create Standard Account
-- 1 ）At main interface, click “Create Account ” , then  choose   “Single Signature ”-->> “Normal Account ”.
+- 1 ）At main interface, click “Create Account ” , then  choose   “Single Signature ”-->> “Standard Account ”.

 ![](./images/1.png)